BeckiWordsworth/seminar-notes/README.md

 ## Overview

-The project lets users dynamically add notes to a discussion thread while a seminar is running alonside.
+The project lets users dynamically add notes to a discussion thread while a seminar is running alongside.

-The project uses a MongoDB to store new notes and pull them back out to show.
+The project uses a MongoDB and has two collections, one for notes and one for users.

 I have added a user dropdown so you can pick the user to post as.
-The idea is to mimic user accounts as I didn't have enough time to would add a whole accounts system.
+This is obviously not the end solution but the idea is to mimic how user accounts woud work as I didn't have enough time to would add a whole accounts system.
+As such once you choose a user you can post without having to add your picture and name each time.

 ## Future Goals

-- Add a user account system
+- Add a user account system so users could log in, change their details, and post as themselves.
 - Give the users the ability to delete their posts
-- Add more styling
+- More styling improvements

 ## Tech Specifications